 8. Treat your partner with love and respect.
 This tip isn’t for dating as much as establishing a strong healthy love relationship.
 Sometimes it’s easy to take our most intimate partner for granted, and scream and holler at them, because it feels safe and they’re “always there.”
 Yet, if we forget to treat them as our best friend (yes, even when fighting) it’s a sure-fire bet that the relationship won’t stay warm and fuzzy for long.

-If you have any thoughts about these tips for dating without getting hurt, please comment below…
+If you’re interested in a friend, read 10 Signs You Should Be More Than Friends.
+And if you have any thoughts about these tips for dating without getting hurt, please comment below…

 Mary Jo Fay also wrote When Your Perfect Partner Goes Perfectly Wrong and Please Dear, Not Tonight: The Truth About Women and Sex.
 Visit her website at OutOftheBoxx.com.